 Please see our Kit List for an idea of what you need to bring with you.

-We will provide all the technical equipment needed, plus camping gear.
+We will provide all the technical equipment needed for white water rafting, plus camping gear.
 The biggest thing you need to remember is probably the suntan lotion!

-When you book you will be sent a detailed Kit List of what you will need to bring on your trip
+When you book you will be sent a more detailed Kit List of what you will need to bring on your tour.

 Everyone who books on will be given their own hotel rooms when staying in the cities.
 If you are travelling as a couple the per person price is the same and you will be given a room together.